Battle of La Rochelle: Aftermath

+The defeat encouraged Edward to order 70 new naval barges and balingers although it is unknown how many were eventually built; France, recognising that specially-designed military ships were advantageous over converted merchantmen, also commenced a major ship-building program at Rouen.
 The English needed a year to rebuild their fleet through the efforts of fourteen towns.
+The owners of three ships lost at La Rochelle received a royal ship as a replacement; Prestwich calls this "extraordinary".
 In April 1373 a powerful force under William de Montacute, Earl of Salisbury, set sail for Portugal.
 It was commanded by Admirals Neville and Courtenay in two divisions, the first consisting of 15 ships and 9 barges and the second, 12 ships and 9 barges, 44 fighting vessels all told.
 Other ships and barges joined the large concentration and by July, Salisbury had 56 ships crewed by 2,500 sailors and an army of 2,600 soldiers.
 This campaign of 1373 was successful, seeing, amongst other events, the burning of a Castilian merchant convoy at Saint-Malo.
-In retaliation, Fernando Sanchez de Tovar, who had succeeded Boccanegra as Major Admiral of Castile after his death in 1374, joined forces with the French admiral Jean de Vienne against England.
-Naval supremacy in the English channel, won in the battle of La Rochelle, allowed the allied fleet to plunder and burn the Isle of Wight and the English ports of Rye, Rottingdean, Winchelsea, Lewes, Folkestone, Plymouth, Portsmouth and Hastings between 1374 and 1380.
+In retaliation, Fernando Sánchez de Tovar, who had succeeded Boccanegra as Major Admiral of Castile after his death in 1374, joined forces with the French admiral Jean de Vienne against England.
+Naval supremacy in the English channel, won in the battle of La Rochelle, allowed the allied fleet to plunder and burn the Isle of Wight and the English ports of Rye, Rottingdean, Winchelsea, Lewes, Folkestone, Plymouth, Portsmouth, Walsingham and Hastings between 1374 and 1380.
+These attacks may have damaged domestic morale more than the erosion of Aquitaine, which combined with growing understanding of the massive cost of these campaigns led to a decline in popular enthusiasm for the war.
 Local levy troops raised by the Earl of Arundel were defeated in a land battle at Lewes.
 In 1380 the joint fleet sailed up the Thames and set Gravesend on fire.
+Parliamentary pressure led to the increase in the rate of compensation—to around two shilling a tonne—paid to merchants for ships lost in royal service.